duanegtr/pvetools-eng/README.md

 ##### for english user:

-Use root accout to run.
+Use root account to run.

 ```
 export LC_ALL=en_US.UTF-8